Septoplasty

 After a thorough consultation with one of our physicians, a septoplasty surgery to correct a severely deviated septum may be recommended.
 The purpose of septoplasty surgery is to open the nasal airway and improve breathing.
 During the surgery, deformed septal cartilage and bone are removed or realigned.
 The surgery is performed within the nose and there are typically no external incisions.

 Septoplasty usually involves excision and realignment of a portion of the bone and/or cartilage in the nasal cavity.
 Under general anesthesia, your surgeon works through the nostrils, making an incision in the lining of the septum to reach the cartilage targeted in the operation.
 Sufficient cartilage is preserved for structural support.
 After the septum is straightened, it may then be stabilized temporarily with small plastic tubes, splints, or sutures internally.
-In some cases, you surgeon may recommend a rhinoplasty performed in tandem with your septoplasty for cosmetic correction of any deformities of the external nasal framework.
+In some cases, your surgeon may recommend a rhinoplasty performed in tandem with your septoplasty for cosmetic correction of any deformities of the external nasal framework.

 • Deviated Septum

-• Obstructed air flow due to a Deviated Septum
+• Obstructed airflow due to a Deviated Septum

 • Deviated Septum as a result of a broken nose